 Essential Element: Approaches of Hermeneutics

 Additive/Variant Analysis: This quote is additive; the author illuminates how the word hermeneutics has been moved and stretched in various directions, making the meaning an ambiguous moving target.
-Hermeneutics, at its core, is the principle and or discipline of “accurate” interpretation.
+At its core, Hermeneutics is the principle and or discipline of “accurate” interpretation.

 Contextualization: To begin with, I concur the word hermeneutics has been moved and stretched in various directions, making the meaning an ambiguous moving target.
-Secondly, although the straightforward meaning of the word may be simple, the aforementioned statement regarding the fluidity of the word still makes it somewhat complex.
-Lastly, although I started my college education at a secular institution, I didn't become familiar with the word hermeneutics until I entered the seminary.
+Secondly, although the straightforward meaning of the word may be simple, the statement above regarding the fluidity of the word still makes it somewhat complex.
+Lastly, although I started my college education at a secular institution, I didn't become familiar with hermeneutics until I entered the seminary.
 Therefore, I agree without hesitation that when the word hermeneutics is mentioned, the Bible immediately comes to mind.

 Source 4: Townley, M. et al., (2023).
 Ready or not?
 A pilot study of graduate students’ and instructors’ perceptions of the effectiveness of online support modules for enhancing academic performance.
 Education Science, 13(7), pp 656. hhtps://doi.org/10.3390/educsci13070656